nvim-orgmode/orgmode/DOCS.md

 *type*: `number`<br />
 *default value*: `1`<br />
 From which day in week (ISO weekday, 1 is Monday) to show the agenda.
 Applies only to `week` and number span.<br />
-If set to `nil`, starts from today
+If set to `false`, starts from today

 #### **org_agenda_start_day**
 *type*: `string`<br />